pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

 ## Queues with historic data

-## Queues fit for ETL pipeliles: moving elements from one queue to the next, atomically
+## Queues fit for ETL pipelines: moving elements from one queue to the next, atomically

 ## Breaking the throughput barrier of FindAndUpdate: buckets